Anne Shirley (2025 TV series): Characters

-A strict and unpopular teacher at Avonlea, who often misspells Anne's name, by not including the "E" and punishes her, but others, for arriving late, resulting in Anne's refusal to attend school for several weeks.
+A strict and unpopular teacher at Avonlea, who often misspells Anne's name, by not including the "E" and punishes her, but not others, for arriving late, resulting in Anne's refusal to attend school for several weeks.
 Once, he punished Anne for losing her temper with Gilbert Blythe.
 He is described as lacking discipline, and "courts" one of his older pupils, Prissy Andrews, openly.